Robert N. C. Nix Jr.

-Robert Nelson Cornelius Nix Jr. (July 13, 1928 - August 23, 2003) served as the chief justice of the Pennsylvania Supreme Court from 1984 to 1996.
+Robert Nelson Cornelius Nix Jr. (July 13, 1928 - August 23, 2003) was an American lawyer and jurist who served as the chief justice of the Pennsylvania Supreme Court from 1984 to 1996.
 Nix was the first African-American Chief Justice of any state's highest court, and the first African American to be elected to statewide office in Pennsylvania.
 He served as a justice of the Supreme Court of Pennsylvania for 24 years, 12 of which were as chief justice, and was a prominent figure in Pennsylvania law and public service for more than three decades.

 Personal life

 Nix was born in Philadelphia, Pennsylvania, on July 13, 1928.
 He was the son of Robert N. C. Nix Sr., the first of Pennsylvania's African American Representative in the United States Congress and a powerhouse among city Democrats.
 Nix's grandfather was Nelson Cornelius Nix, who was born into slavery but eventually became a minister and an academic dean of South Carolina State College at Orangeburg.

 Nix was a 1946 graduate of Central High School, where he graduated with the highest honors in his class; a 1950 graduate and valedictorian of Villanova University, where he received his A.B. degree; and a second-generation graduate of the University of Pennsylvania Law School, where he received his Juris Doctor degree in 1953.

 He was also a postgraduate of Temple University for Business Administration and Economics.